What pain and symptoms are associated with the Lumbrical Muscles of Hand?

 Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for over use injuries.
 Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 times longer.
 If you have recently injured the hand’s lumbrical muscles or have unexplained pain that has started in the back of the hand extending into the index and small fingers, use Biofreeze.
 Rub the gel into the back of the hand and fingers for pain relief.

-Warm Therapy for Post Injury and Chronic Hand and Finger Pain
+Warm Therapy for Post Injury, Chronic Hand and Finger Pain

-Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
+Sombra Warm Therapy Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat like other over the counter heating creams and gels.
 It works well for post injury pain and stiffness.
 It is great for chronic arthritis pain as it can be applied several times a day.
 Apply Sombra to the back of the hand and into the fingers to ease lumbrical muscle pain.
-NOTE: Do not use Sombra Warming Gel when using ice packs or heat packs as there is a risk of blistering the skin.
-For the most effective treatment, apply 5 to 10 minutes before putting on a brace or sleeve.

 Compression Gloves For Support, Warmth and Pain Relief